My husband and I have been attending an evening class at our church.

 Am I being hardheaded simply because I am trying to prove a point – that I am smart, capable, strong, worthy of love and respect?

-Will I linger in a messy uncomfortable situation, without squirming and fighting and simply allow Him to minister what He wants?
+Will I linger in a messy uncomfortable situation, without squirming and fighting and simply allow God to teach what He wants?

 Will I stop pursuing productivity and success as a measure for my value and worth?